dortania/OpenCore-Install-Guide/extras/gui.md

   * To find yours:
     * Check [IORegistryExplorer](https://github.com/toleda/audio_ALCInjection/blob/master/IORegistryExplorer_v2.1.zip) -> HDEF -> AppleHDAController -> IOHDACodecDevice and see the `IOHDACodecAddress` property
     * ex: `0x0`
-      * Can also check via termina(Note if multiple show up, use the vendor ID to find the right device)l:
+      * Can also check via terminal(Note if multiple show up, use the vendor ID to find the right device)l:

  ```text
  ioreg -rxn IOHDACodecDevice | grep VendorID   // List all possible devices